jkingstonc/wavy-/SPECIFICATION.md

 ### Bank
 The bank is a global scope that is accessed globally by all cores and is located in the vm instance.
-It contains 4 bank types
+It contains 2 bank types: the MBank and the LBank

 ### MBank
 Contains a scope of WavyClass definitions (stores class information), WavyFunction definitions (stores function information)